lovewired/lovewired/README.md

 we're usually off tab doing something else .. or afk on our switch or smth .. whisper if u want us to see your message 4 sure ( if we have you friended dw we always check our personal chatlog , mainly 4 randos ! but we will check tab sooner if we see a whisper notification )

-don't cuddle or hide unless c+h in name ; friends are okay 2 c+h regardless :3 we're going to ignore you if you have looking for rp on and we don't know you ; personal comfort , we don't rp & it makes us uncomfortable .
+don't cuddle or hide unless c+h in name ; pls ask to cuddle or hide first if we're friends . we're going to ignore you if you have looking for rp on and we don't know you ; personal comfort , we don't rp & it makes us uncomfortable .

 if you copy any of our skins we will hunt you for sport 😁 inspo ok to a certain degree ?? we hide freely , if u mildly annoy us u will be hidden ; like if u boop us repeatedly or purposely try to cover us .